MARKETProtocol/docs/source/includes/_smartcontracts.md

 }
 ```

-Funds deposited by a user a allocated to there address's account balance until a point at which a new position is
+Funds deposited by a user are allocated to their address's account balance until a point at which a new position is
 opened and the funds then become allocated to `collateralPoolBalance` and are locked until the user exits their
 position or the contract expires.
 In this way, all open positions are always fully collateralized eliminating any
 counter party risk and ensuring the solvency of the contract.